gbengapelumi/Chat-your-PDFs/README.md

 ## Live Application
 The application is deployed and live at Streamlit Live URL.
 You can access it to interact with the application and see it in action
+To access the live application, click this: https://oluwagbenga-chat-your-pdfs.streamlit.app/

 ## Future Improvements
 - **Model Optimization:** Fine-tune or update models for better performance.